Ilyinsky, Republic of Karelia

-Ilyinsky (Ильинский, Alavoine, Kotsila) is a village in the Olonetsky District of the Republic of Karelia, Russia, the administrative center of the Ilyinskoye rural settlement.
+Ilyinsky (Ильинский, Alavoine) is a village in the Olonetsky District of the Republic of Karelia, Russia, the administrative center of the Ilyinskoye rural settlement.

 Geography

-Located 19 km west of Olonets, on the Olonka River, four kilometers east of the coast of Lake Ladoga.
+Ilyinsky is located 19 km west of Olonets, on the Olonka River, four kilometers east of the coast of Lake Ladoga.

 History

-The first settlement in the territory of the modern settlement was the village of Yuksila, mentioned in the scribe book of the Obonezhskaya Pyatina in 1651.
+The first known settlement on the territory of modern Ilyinsky was the village of Yuksila, mentioned in a land record of the Obonezhskaya Pyatina in 1651.

-In 1927, the Alavoine sawmill was organized.

-In 1932, the Alavoine state farm was launched with the development of the “Syandeb Marshes”.
-In 1939, the Alavoine state farm became one of the largest farms in the Karelian Autonomous Soviet Socialist Republic.

-In 1957, the villages of Vinokurovo, Goshkila, Kotchila, Martoil, Rugoil, Sloboda, Unoil, Yuksil and Yakkoil were included in the settlement.

-In 1962, the workers' settlement of Ilyinsky was formed, with the inclusion of settlements - the village of Lesozavodsky, Old Plant, Kuykka, Ukrainka, Nurmoyla, Ilyinskoye, Zivchala, Antula and Ilyinskaya station.
-He retained the status of an urban-type settlement until 1991.
+The modern settlement of Ilyinsky began developing after the establishment of a sawmill in 1927.
+In 1957, the villages of Goshkila, Kotchila, Margoyla, Rugoyla, Sloboda, Unoyla, Vinokurovo, Yuksila and Yakkoyla were consolidated with it.
+In 1962, the work settlement of Ilyinsky was formed, including the settlements of Antula, Ilyinskoye, Kuykka, Lesozavodsky, Nurmoyla, Stary Zavod, Ukrainka, Zivchala, and the Ilyinskaya railway station.
+Ilyinsky retained the status of an urban-type settlement until 1991.

 Economy

-industry
+Industry

-OJSC “Pedigree farm“ ”Ilinskoe” is working in the village.
+OJSC “Pedigree farm ”Ilinskoe” is working in the village.
 Breeding specialization is dairy farming.
 The farm is the undisputed leader in the production of milk in the Republic of Karelia.

-Trading
+Stores

-In the village there are such large retail chains as «Pyaterochka», «Magnit».
-There is an issue point of the «Ozon» online store.
+In the village there are such large retail chains as Pyaterochka, Magnit.
+There is an issue point of the Ozon online store.

 Financial services

-A branch of the Russian commercial bank «Sberbank» is located in the village.
+A branch of the Russian commercial bank Sberbank is located in the village.